Electronics Visa Sponsorship Jobs in Texas

 Which electronics companies sponsor visas in Texas?

 Major electronics visa sponsors in Texas include Texas Instruments, Dell Technologies, AMD, Intel, NXP Semiconductors, and Lockheed Martin.
-Austin-based companies like National Instruments and Silicon Labs also regularly file H-1B petitions for electrical engineers and hardware developers.
+Austin-based companies like National Instruments and Silicon Labs also regularly file H-1B visa petitions for electrical engineers and hardware developers.
 Defense contractors like Raytheon in Dallas frequently sponsor visas for electronics engineers working on aerospace and defense systems.

 Which cities in Texas have the most electronics sponsorship jobs?